cybardev/wt-dropdown/index.md

 Script and website content: [GPLv3](https://github.com/cybardev/wt-dropdown/blob/main/LICENSE)

-Windows Terminal icon and the Jekyll theme for this website have different license terms.
+Windows Terminal icon and the Jekyll theme for this website may have different license terms.
 Please check them out at their official repositories.